 Paul shook his head and shoved the folded dossier with the surveillance photos into the pocket of his robe.
 “Something tells me that nymph from the waterfall wouldn’t bat an eye.”
-He picked up the cane where he’d left it at the counter, straightened his spine and positioned himself awkwardly to meet his temporary housekeeper.
+He picked up the cane where he’d left it at the counter, straightened his spine, and positioned himself awkwardly to meet his temporary housekeeper.

-Faulding’s disappointment was keen because the former water nymph was grounded in jeans and a flowered blouse that hid most of her curves.
+Faulding’s disappointment was keen.
+The former water nymph was grounded in jeans and a flowered blouse that hid most of her curves.
 Her light-blond hair was tugged back in a barrette, and she was perspiring with a load of one large suitcase and an overfilled book bag.
 She grinned as she entered the house encumbered and exclaimed, “Jude!
 I didn’t realize the baby was coming so soon.”
 The lumpy satchel full of paperbacks was lowered to the floor with the suitcase, so she could hug her sister gingerly and give Faulding a shy grin and a “hello” in a slightly huskier voice than he’d expected.
 They shook hands in a quaint stiffness as names were exchanged through Jude.
 Paul squinted and tried to find the girl who had cavorted through the Italian plazas with her dark-haired lover and found her replaced by an older, more serious person.

 Edith Troth shrugged.
 “I over-packed.
 You told me that Dr. Faulding was out in the sticks, so I prepared for the wilds of the Outer Banks.
 You weren’t far wrong; that was some kind of hike from the highway.
 The books are for the last of my grad classes.
 I splurged and bought myself a computer to take two online classes and prepare for my last difficult course in the fall.
 I figured there was nothing to do here at night but read and gaze at the stars.”
 She grinned and glanced at the sloppily underdressed Paul Faulding.
 “Sorry if I arrived too early.”